NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Shepherd of Desolation.md

 **Prerequisites** Knight Reclaimant Dedication; Survivor of Desolation
 * * *
 You know how to keep others alive in the Gravelands' murkiest shadows.
-Allies within 10 feet of you gain the benefit of [[Feats/Survivor of Desolation|Survivor of Desolation]].
+Allies within 10 feet of you gain the benefit of [[Survivor of Desolation|Survivor of Desolation]].
 If you are a champion, this aura is a champion aura, even though you gained it from Knight Reclaimant instead of a champion feat or feature.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*